-UPPER CABIN – $90 base price + $20 per person Rents as a unit and sleeps 12 people in bunkbeds.
+UPPER CABIN – $90 base price + $20 per person Rents as a unit, and sleeps 12 people in bunk beds.
 NOTE – Upper Cabin may be booked for the Months of May – October.

 LEAN-TO SHELTERS – $20 per person 3 Shelters.
 Each lean-to sleeps 3 adults comfortably.
-Raised off the ground and enclosed on three sides, they are open air, yet wind-proof and dry.
+Raised off the ground and enclosed on three sides, they are open-air, yet wind-proof and dry.
 There are three shelters and they rent to you and your party only; we do not put others in with you.

 BARR CAMP TENT CAMPING – $12 per person Camping on-site includes breakfast and you have the option of dinner for an additional charge.
 We do not have fire rings or fires on Barr Camp.
 You need to bring all of your own tenting equipment.
-Please check in upon arrival.
+Please check-in upon arrival.

 Important Reservation Notes

-Late arrivals / Early departures – For the comfort of everyone, if you are arriving after 9:00pm we ask that you reserve a lean-to or tent site and know where it is before you arrive.
+Late arrivals / Early departures – For the comfort of everyone, if you are arriving after 9:00 pm we ask that you reserve a lean-to or tent site and know where it is before you arrive.
 Please arrive quietly.
-For those that want to leave before breakfast we ask that you also consider a lean-to or tent site.
+For those that want to leave before breakfast, we ask that you also consider a lean-to or tent site.
 Please depart quietly.

 Very young/restless children – Again, for the comfort of other guests, please reserve a lean-to or tent site.

-Your overnight stay at Barr Camp includes breakfast, dinner is optional.
-Meals are only available to overnight guests with a prepaid reservation.
+- Meals are only available to overnight guests with a prepaid reservation.

-Breakfast – Served at 7:00 am sharp.
+Breakfast is included and served at 7:00 am sharp.

-- We are not able to hold meals, or refund for a missed meal.
+- We are not able to hold meals or refund for a missed meal.
 Please leave the trailhead with plenty of time to arrive for dinner.
-It is best to plan your arrival by 4:00pm.
+It is best to plan your arrival by 4:00 pm.

 - Usually spaghetti and homemade garlic bread